Finnaware/Finn-Pokelatro/README.md

 ## How to download and install

 Click the "<> Code" button then click "Download zip"

-Then extract the folder, and move them to your Balatro mods folder
+Then extract the folder, and move them to your Balatro mods folder, to this to both this mod and Malverk and it should work fine

 ## List of people who helped me with suggestions!
 (Discord Usernames)

-kenidur1561, dusqii, thezamos, kostyurik
+kenidur1561, dusqii, thezamos, kostyurik, h4yt3rcl4n

 ## Current List of Pokémon and Joker Pairs